 - Full disability for 90 days

-You file a New York car accident lawsuit in civil court to prove that someone was liable for the accident that caused your injuries and to recover damages from the liable party for the expenses and impacts you have incurred as a result of your injury.
-If you meet the serious injury threshold, to recover damages in a New York car accident lawsuit, you must prove that someone else was liable by establishing these elements:
+A knowledgeable New York car accident lawyer can file an insurance claim or personal injury lawsuit in civil court on your behalf.
+Your attorney will need to prove who was responsible for the accident that caused your injuries to recover damages from the liable party for the expenses and losses you have incurred as a result of your injury.
+If you meet the serious injury threshold, to recover damages in a car accident lawsuit, your New York car accident attorney must prove that someone else was liable by establishing these elements:

 - The at-fault party owed you a duty of care.
 The duty of care will depend on the type of accident and the at-fault party's role in it.
 Generally, other drivers have a duty of care to operate their motor vehicles safely and legally.

 - The at-fault party breached the duty of care.
-The negligent actions that caused your accident constitute the breach.
 For example, if your accident resulted from a driver who was impaired by alcohol, the impairment would constitute a breach of the duty to drive safely and legally.

-- The breach caused the accident that caused your injuries and related expenses and impacts.
+- The breach caused the accident that caused your injuries and led to your related expenses and losses.

-Some of the damages you can recover in a New York car accident lawsuit include:
+Some of the damages your New York car crash lawyer can recover in a claim or lawsuit include: